geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His breath of fire, his adamantine scales,
 His venom'd fangs, or fascinating glance, 460

-That chills its victim, ere the foe advance !*
+That chills its victim, ere the foe advance!*

 * A great deal has been said respecting the power of fascination supposed to be exerted by serpents over small animals: Dr. Liehtenstein, in his